EstiShay/podcast-social-network/README.md

 #### Setup/Installation Requirements

-To run this project, see Requirements.txt (coming soon).
+To run this project, see Requirements.txt.

 ## Specifications